uche-exe/pico-state/README.md

 ## LocalStorage Persistence

-**_Statey_** provides optional persistence to localStorage in browser environments.
+**_Pico-state_** provides optional persistence to localStorage in browser environments.
 This allows your application state to be saved between sessions, providing a smoother user experience.

 ### How it works: